‘Monumental Disaster’: Call for Action as 2018 Floods Recede, Leaving Destruction and Hunger

 In Bayelsa State, the Alone visited many flood-affected communities and IDP camps.
 At Igbogene Camp 1 described by camp leaders as “Federal Camp”, the living condition and government attention was better felt compared to those at Camp 2, the “State Camp” at the Universal Basic Education facility at Igbogene town.
 Flood victims at the Federal Camp have government attention with security, free meals twice daily, medical facility and NEMA presence.
 However, those at the State Camps seemed abandoned without care except a little support from churches, private individuals and few bags of rice, mosquito nets and mattresses donated by NEMA and the Bayelsa State Emergency Management Agency (SEMA).

 Inside IDP Camp 1 at Igbogene, Bayelsa State

 As the floods recede, the starvation and hardship would last for months.
 Victims are worried about how to restore their livelihoods following the loss of all their crops.
 With many subsisting on their farms, it would take time to plant after the coming harmattan season and months more before they can harvest crops again.
 Many do not have any savings to live on during the intervening period.
 There is also concern about the potential for an outbreak of diseases including malaria, cholera and typhoid.

 Children bathing and swimming in the flood water in Igbogene Community, Bayelsa State

-Social Action is calling on the government, international agencies and government to maintain a presence in the area even as the floods recede as health and nutrition and food security concerns must be addressed in the affected communities into the coming months.
+Alone is calling on the government, international agencies and government to maintain a presence in the area even as the floods recede as health and nutrition and food security concerns must be addressed in the affected communities into the coming months.

 With the 2018 floods following unprecedented severe floods in 2012, there are indications that climate change is in effect.
 Concrete actions must be taken by governmental and non-governmental entities to address the adaptation needs as flooding and other severe weather conditions become more frequent.